 Consequently, oiled wooden floors can last longer than lacquered providing they are correctly maintained – many lasting decades in good condition.

-Oiled floors are simple to clean.
+Oiled floors are generally simple to clean.
 The cleaning product that you use will depend on what oil has been used to treat your floor.
 For example, if your flooring has been treated with Treatex Hardwax oil you would clean your floor using a product called Treatex Floor Care whereas if your floor was treated with a Woca Oil you would clean your floor with Woca Soap.
 These products are simply mixed with water and you can mop your floor, being careful not to get the floor too wet, in the normal way.

 Here’s a quick video from Treatex, with instructions on how to clean a Treatex finished floor: